Resilience in Research (Issue 3, Summer 2021)

 Pushing Boundaries: Students Researching Outside the Box (Issue 2, Spring 2020)

 Getting Started on Undergraduate Research (Issue 1, Fall 2018)

 We are looking for articles to include in our next issue!
 Want to be a part of it?

 If you are interested in being featured, please contact us at email@example.com and/or fill out our subject nomination form!

 There are two ways to be featured in our CrossTalk issues:

-- Submit your own reflection on your research, following the guidelines below(link to submission guidelines)
+- Write up your own reflection of your research, following the guidelines under “Submit your materials.”

 Email firstname.lastname@example.org to let us know how you want to be involved.

-Submit your article in Times New Roman, 12-point font, double-spaced
+- Submit your article in Times New Roman, 12-point font, double-spaced.

 We would love to have your photos to accompany your article!